opentechinstitute/commotion-docs/test.commotion/docs/cck/installing-configuring/configure-commotion/index.md

 	<li>Navigate to the Status page.
 If this node is providing a Gateway, it will be indicated here in the top menu bar.
 Additional details can be found in <strong>Advanced -&gt; Status -&gt; OLSR</strong></li>
 </ol>

-<h4><a id="upgrading-commotion">Upgrading to new Commotion software</a></h4>
+<h3 id="upgrading-commotion">Upgrading to new Commotion software</h3>

 <p>Occasionally there are new releases of the Commotion Wireless software, available online at <strong>commotionwireless.net</strong>.
-Please download the “sysupgrade” version and follow these directions.</p>
+Please download the "sysupgrade" version and follow these directions.</p>

 <p class="tip">&nbsp;There is important information about verifying what you download at <strong>https://commotionwireless.net/download/verify-signatures</strong>.</p>
 Be sure to record your node and network settings so that you can re-enter them when you run Quickstart with the next version of the software.